SNOTEL: History

-Meteor burst technology
+Meteor burst technology (phased out)

-SNOTEL uses meteor burst communications technology to collect and communicate data in near-real-time.
+SNOTEL used to use meteor burst communications technology to collect and communicate data in near-real-time.
 VHF radio signals are reflected at a steep angle off the ever-present band of ionized meteors existing from about 50 to 75 miles (80 to 120 km) above the earth.
-Satellites are not involved; the NRCS operates and controls the entire system.

 Sites are designed to operate unattended and without maintenance for a year.
 They are battery powered with solar cell recharge.
 The condition of each site is monitored daily when it reports on 8 operational functions.
 Serious problems or deteriorating performance trigger a response from the NRCS electronics technicians located in six data collection offices.

-The SNOTEL sites are polled by 2 master stations operated by NRCS in Boise, Idaho, and Ogden, Utah.
 A central computer at the NRCS's National Water and Climate Center (NWCC) in Portland, Oregon controls system operations and receives the data collected by the SNOTEL network.

+Meteor burst has been phased out of all SNOTEL sites.
+Today, SNOTEL sites use GOES, iridium, and cell networks to telemeter data.